ianstormtaylor/makefile-help/Readme.md

 # makefile-help

-An easy way to add a `make help` target to your Makefiles, that is auto-populated from comment lines above your make targets.
+An easy way to add an auto-generated `make help` target to your Node.js project's `Makefile`.

 ---